-Intermittent fasting is about so much more than a weight loss plan, there are amazing side effects of intermittent fasting that I never thought possible!
+Intermittent fasting is about so much more than a weight loss plan, below are 6 amazing side effects of intermittent fasting that I never thought possible!

 1. Mental clarity